Probus Club of Warragul - Tarago Inc.

 Following the walk, we went down to Lake Narracan to check out the wind along the jetty.
 It nearly did blow us off, but we found, as always, that walking along a jetty is really satisfying.
 Just so long as we didn’t dive in.

-There were reminders of what happens when diving from this particular jetty all along it.
-Very sad.
+There were reminders of what happens when diving from

-Friday 16th August 2024, Alan N lead the Meanderers group of happy group of walkers who enjoy walking and chatting followed by refreshments and more chatting went to Noojee and walked from the old train terminus back to the trestle bridge along the old railway line formation followed by refreshments at the Little Red Duck café
+Friday 16th August 2024, Alan N lead the Meanderers group of happy group of walkers who enjoy walking and chatting followed by refreshments and more chatting went to Noojee and walked from the old train terminus back to the trestle bridge along the old railway line formation followed by refreshments at the Little Red Duck café.

 The walk was 2km each way and the track was in good condition and made for easy walking.